silx-kit/silx/doc/source/sample_code/index.rst

        In this example a thread calls submitToQtMainThread to update the curve of a plot.
-   * - :download:`plotInteractiveImageROI.py <../../../examples/plotInteractiveImageROI.py>`
-     - .. image:: img/plotInteractiveImageROI.png
-         :width: 150px
-     - This script illustrates image ROI selection in a :class:`~silx.gui.plot.PlotWidget`

-       It uses :class:`~silx.gui.plot.tools.roi.RegionOfInterestManager` and
-       :class:`~silx.gui.plot.tools.roi.RegionOfInterestTableWidget` to handle the
-       interactive selection and to display the list of selected ROIs.
-   * - :download:`printPreview.py <../../../examples/printPreview.py>`
-     - .. image:: img/printPreview.png
-         :width: 150px
-     - This script illustrates how to add a print preview tool button to any plot widget inheriting :class:`~silx.gui.plot.PlotWidget`.

-       Three plot widgets are instantiated.
-One of them uses a standalone :class:`~silx.gui.plot.PrintPreviewToolButton.PrintPreviewToolButton`,
-       while the other two use a
-       :class:`~silx.gui.plot.PrintPreviewToolButton.SingletonPrintPreviewToolButton`
-       which allows them to send their content to the same print preview page.
-   * - :download:`scatterMask.py <../../../examples/scatterMask.py>`
-     - .. image:: img/scatterMask.png
-         :width: 150px
-     - This example demonstrates how to use ScatterMaskToolsWidget and NamedScatterAlphaSlider with a PlotWidget.
    * - :download:`syncaxis.py <../../../examples/syncaxis.py>`
      - .. image:: img/syncaxis.png
          :width: 150px